Rahul-aithal/ThumbPicker/README.md

 But they fail to have a thumbnail

 WHICH Model I will be using?
-Suprisingly I thought of not use any AI model to pick a thumbnail. insted to use a very old friend called FFMPEG
+Surprisingly I thought of not use any AI model to pick a thumbnail. insted to use a very old friend called FFMPEG

 So this not first time I am trying to use FFMPEG , but first time to get a thumbnail selector